fasrc/helmod/doc/HOWTO.md

 and address things with the word `FIXME` in them.
 For some things, the default will be fine.
-Eventually all need to be addressed, but for now, just complete everything up to where `modulefile.lua` is created.
+Just complete everything up to where `modulefile.lua` is created (the part where you need to know what environment variables to change).
 The next step will provide the necessary guidance on what to put in the module file.

 If the app you're building requires other apps, follow the templates for loading the appropriate modules during the `%build` step and having the module file require them, too.